 - Very light compared to other types of rechargeable batteries of the same power

 - They hold their charge longer.
-A Lithium Ion will loose about 5% per month and up to 1% a day sitting on your workbench, while NiMH will loose about 20% or more per month.
+A Lithium Ion will lose about 5% per month, while NiMH will loose about 20% or more per month.

 - Lithium will work till the last pull of the trigger while other will slowly lose energy before they go dead.